oracle-samples/oci-data-science-ai-samples/LLM/deploy-openai-llm-byoc.md

 docker login -u '<tenant-namespace>/<username>' <region>.ocir.io
 ```

 If your tenancy is federated with Oracle Identity Cloud Service, use the format <tenancy-namespace>/oracleidentitycloudservice/<username>.
-You can then push the container image to the OCI Registry
+You can then push the container image to the OCI Registry:

 ```shell
 docker tag vllm/vllm-openai:gptoss -t <region>.ocir.io/<tenancy>/vllm-odsc/vllm-openai:gptoss